bartsitek/dotfiles/README.md

 # Architecture
 This tool is running two steps:
-- First it's *installing* all the necessary software.
+1. *Installs* all the necessary software.
-- Then it's *setting* the system *up* with custom settings.
+2. *Sets up* the system with custom settings.

 Here is the current architecture: